venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 3. set alsa to start on each boot
 4. restart bus communicacion, due we already have the software video subsystem support bus communication
 5. setup the mixed volumes, becous comes muted
-6. setup the access prority for the audio communication
+6. setup the access prority for the audio communication and pipewrite also
 7. install optional bluetooth software support if you have a bluez audio card or phones
 8. setup the bluetooth service
 9. start the bluetooth service so the audio devices can be stablished